The German healthcare system: A guide to healthcare in Germany

 GKV does not cover consultations with private doctors, private rooms in hospitals, alternative or complementary treatments, dental implants or glasses/contact lenses for adults.

-You can register with any of 130 Krankenkassen.
+You can register with any Krankenkassen.
 Some, like AOK, BEK and DAK have millions of members; others have only a few thousand.
 They must all adhere to government rules on the minimum cover they offer.
-Employers usually organise this but you can do it yourself.
-Check out the rates offered by different state insurers here.
+Employers usually organise your health insurance but you can do it yourself.
+Check out the rates and conditions offered by different state insurers here.

-You and your dependents must also become members of the government long-term nursing care scheme (Pflegepflichtversicherung), which covers some of the cost of personal care should you become disabled.
-This presently costs just over 2 percent of your gross salary (2014) (maximum approximately EUR 93 per month if you have no children) of which your employer pays half.
+Under the mandatory healthcare system in Germany, you and your dependents must also become members of the government long-term nursing care scheme (Pflegepflichtversicherung), which covers some of the cost of personal care should you become disabled.
+In 2017 the rate was set at 2.55 percent of your gross salary (or 2.8 percent if childless), up to a maximum of EUR 110.93 per month (or EUR 121.80 if you have no children), of which your employer pays half.

 You can choose to opt out of the state insurance plan and take out private health insurance cover (Private Krankenversicherung or PKV) if you are: